PulseWaves/Specification/specification.rst

   while the x/y/z coordinates of all following samples can be reached one by one by adding the dx/dy/dz vector again and again.

   One exception is the start of the sampling for the outgoing waveform.
-Here the temporal duration is expressed in relation to the origin of the pulse.
+Here the distance in sampling units is expressed in relation to the origin of the pulse.
 Nothing changes if anchor point and origin are identical (i.e. if the "Optical Center to Anchor Points" is zero).

 Number of Samples in Segment k from Sampling m:
   This field only exists if the number of "Bits for Number of Samples" in the corresponding sampling description record is non-zero.
 It then specifies the number of samples in the next segment that can vary from one pulse to the next (i.e. "variable sampling").
 If the number of "Bits for Number of Samples" in the corresponding sampling description record is zero, the number of samples is fixed and is specified in the the "Number of Samples" field of the corresponding sampling description (i.e. "fixed sampling").